Japan has been on my list for a very long time for one specific reason, and her name is Jessica.

-Japan is definitely in a category of its own.
 From the food to the culture, it was an adjustment.
 Horse is a topping option at Pizza Hut, hummingbird on a stick was available at the market and if you find something tasty on the street, don’t walk and eat it’s frowned upon.
 But definitely stop when you see a Melon Pan eat it.
 It’s a circular hot pastry and I ordered one with ice cream in the middle.
 You can stand next to the booth and eat it and then throw the wrapper in their trash can.
 There aren’t any trash cans on the street, learned the hard way when I carried a coffee around for hours.
+Absolutely no where to put it.

-Besides loving on my family, I ran around town to see all that Osaka had to offer (and eat all of the Udon).
+But other than the change of pace, I had a great time getting to see day-to-day life in Japan.
+The first half of the trip, I ran around town to see all that Osaka had to offer (and eat all of the Udon).

 My first day I took the train to Kyoto (about 45 minutes) and ate lunch at Kyoto Gogyo.
 Burnt ramen is on the menu, and American hip hop is on the speakers.
 From there, I walked around Kyoto, and along the streets of Ninenzaka.
 I stopped in a Starbucks that looked nothing like a Starbucks, and passed high end shops like Leica that also looked nothing like themselves.
 I also went to Gion in the Geisha district.
 This area is great for photos if you’re looking for traditional Japanese culture.